BioDon/autoschedule-ec2instances-using-AWSLambda/README.md

 - Choose Author from scratch.
 - Enter a name for your Lambda function (e.g., "AutoScheduleEC2").
 - Choose the appropriate runtime (e.g., Python 3.12).
-- Under Permissions, select Use an existing role and choose the IAM role created in step 1.
+- Under Permissions, click Change default execution role and select Use an existing role and choose the IAM role created in step 1.
 - Click on Create function.
-- In the function code editor, paste the Python code provided below and then click Deploy:
+- In the function code editor, replace the contents of "lambda_function.py" with the Python code provided below and then click Deploy:

 ```bash
 import boto3